 Collision insurance covers repairing or replacing your car after an accident, regardless of who was driving or who was at fault.
 Payment is limited to your car’s actual cash value minus your deductible.
 Actual cash value is the market value of a car like yours before it was damaged and is paid if your car is declared to be a total loss.

 You are correct that if you have collision coverage, you may not need UM/UIM property damage since you could put a claim in through your collision coverage if an uninsured motorist hits your vehicle.
 This policy might be helpful if the at-fault party is underinsured.

 If the other driver’s policy would not cover all of your auto repairs, you could file a claim against your UM/UIM coverage for the difference (minus your deductible) between the damage to your car and what the other driver’s policy will pay.

 There is also the bodily injury portion of UM/UIM policy.
 If you were injured in an accident and the other driver’s insurance would not cover all your medical bills, you could file a claim against your uninsured/underinsured motorists (UM/UIM) coverage.

-If you have collision coverage and your PIP or your own health insurance that would pay medical bills if you were in an accident with an uninsured or underinsured motorist, you may not need UM/UIM coverage.
+If you have collision coverage and personal injury protection (PIP) — or if your health insurance would pay medical bills if you were in an accident with an uninsured or underinsured motorist — you may not need UM/UIM coverage.
 It is a personal choice dependent upon your own situation and what auto insurance coverages you already have beyond the required TX liability insurance.

 — Michelle Megna contributed to this story.